bireme/proethos2/doc/how-to/how-to-install-proethos2-in-ubuntu.md

 SMTP and emails
 ---------------

-Go to `app/config/parameters.yml` and add/change these parameters:
+Go to `app/config/parameters.yml` and add/change these parameters, according to your e-mail service:

 ```
 mailer_transport: smtp